Homes

 Actions include: policy work focused on advancing supportive legislation; sponsorship of wood-based design and innovation competitions; support and sponsorship of wood-based and mass timber education events; and more.

 By improving supply chain efficiency and reducing building cycle time and waste, we see opportunities to enable the development of more houses with the same labor, time and money.
-Some key partnerships established in Phase 1 will continue, but the nature of our work is evolving, and we continue to be open to new partnerships.
+Some key partnerships established in Phase 1 will continue, but our work is evolving, and we continue to be open to new partnerships.

 Actions include: Supporting advocacy activities focused on affordable housing with Habitat for Humanity International; working with the Bipartisan Policy Center’s Executive Council for Housing Affordability; supporting programs focused on developing or increasing access to high-quality alternative or diverse housing; and supporting industry events to educate housing designers and contractors on improving construction speed and efficiency.